As amended through May 18, 2023

 - Administrative Participation

 This section as amended through May 18, 2023

 Article I — Basic Structure

 Section 1.
-For the purpose of exercising legislative functions in matters of educational policy and other powers and duties specified in the University Statutes, there is hereby established a unicameral body to be known as the Senate of the Urbana-Champaign Campus.
+For the purpose of exercising legislative functions in matters of educational policy and other powers and duties specified in the Statutes, there is hereby established a unicameral body to be known as the University of Illinois Urbana-Champaign Senate.

 Section 2.
 The Senate shall consist of persons who are members of the faculty, academic professional, and student electorates, elected in accordance with the provisions of the Constitution.
 Elected members shall have full floor and voting privileges on all matters before the Senate except as provided in Article VI, Section 11.
 Ex officio members shall have full floor privileges on all matters before the Senate, but shall not vote except as provided in Article VI, Section 7.